chungers/infrakit/docs/content/aws/index.md

 # Docker for AWS Setup

-## Getting access to the beta

-Docker for AWS is currently in private beta.
-[Sign up](https://beta.docker.com) to get access.
-When you get into the beta, you will receive an email with an install link and setup details.

 ## Prerequisites

-- Welcome email
 - Access to an AWS account with permissions to use CloudFormation and creating the following objects
     - EC2 instances + Auto Scaling groups
     - IAM profiles